Apollo-XIV/ApprenticeshipNotes/Cloud Computing/Shared-Responsibility Model.md

 ## [[SaaS]] (Software as a Service)
 Software as a Service has the most of all the options handled by the provider as the service provided is generally complete as is.

+## [[XaaS]] (Anything as a Service)
+Anything as a Service describes any technology solution that has moved to the cloud.
+They can be anywhere in the Shared-Responsibility Model.

 ![[Pasted image 20230131161932.png]]